10 Best Butcher Knives for 2023 (Reviews & Buying Guide)

 Do you only want one knife for multiple uses including vegetable preparation?
 Most of the cleavers aren’t ideal for this purpose so you may want to look for a traditional straight butcher’s knife.
 Ideally though, look to buy a range of knives to cover different uses.

 Frequently Asked Questions

-Can a butcher’s knife be used to cut bones?
+Can you use a butcher’s knife to cut bones?

 A butcher’s knife is suited to cutting meat, cartilage, sinew, tough skin and small bones.
-Although some cleavers can hack through larger bones, a saw is recommended for this task to avoid chipping the bone or damaging the knife.
+Although some cleavers can hack through larger bones, we recommend using a saw for this task to avoid chipping the bone or damaging the knife.
 A traditional straight butcher’s knife is capable of cutting between between the bones, allowing you to slice large cuts into more manageable pieces.

 How do I sharpen a knife?